Computer Science 101: The Basics(Dec 10th, 2013 at 02:23:37 AM)

-> Note that these are still 0 through 12 value-wise.
-So instead of 10’s places and 100’s places we have 2’s place and 4’s place.
+Note that these are still 0 through 12 value-wise.
+So instead of 10's places and 100's places we have 2's places and 4's places.
 So the same way 111 in decimal is equal to 1*hundred + 1*ten + 1*one, 111 in binary is 1*four + 1*two + 1*one, or the equivalent of 7 in decimal.
 However, in computers, binary is used to represent all data.
-For example, the eight bits (binary digits) 01100001 could represent the lower-case letter ‘a’, or the number 97, or many other things.
+For example, the eight bits (binary digits) 01100001 could represent the lower-case letter "a", or the number 97, or many other things.

 As a whole, computer science is great balance of a practical art and a hard science.
 There are many aspects of computer science which are very complicated and math-based.
 However, with a basic knowledge of what is involved, it can be easy to get started and make something simple.
 From there the rest is just problem solving.
 But whether you want to program or not, I think it is very important to understand how computers work and the unbelievable amount of effort that has gone into making this all possible.
 So be prepared for things to ramp up (though I'll try to keep it reasonably simple) as I, throughout the week, explain all of the parts of what I do that I think about nearly every day.